-Welcome to the 5th week of the Pitchfork & Crow Winter CSA!
+Welcome to the 7th week of the Pitchfork & Crow Winter CSA!
 Here’s what’s in the share:

 Enjoy the vegetables and we’ll see you in two weeks!